stackbit-projects/silvestru-site-f4da8/index.md

       coherent pitch here.
     content: >
       I write marketing materials for B2B companies that want to be efficient and stand out.
-Want to view my services?
+Want to know more?
     actions:
       - label: View Services
         url: /services